PierreZB/Trading-Predictions-Framework/README.md

 stopLossTo = 100
 stopLossStep = 10
 ```

-By default, the process will also calculate a backtest without a take profit and without a stop loss (this will be done by setting the TP/SL values to 99,999).

 If you want to backtest your strategy without take profit and stop loss, set those variables this way:
 ```